-On July 6, 1872, the Dallas Weekly Herald reported, via the Fort Worth Democrat, that a Colonel Forney had been in Colonel Thomas Scott’s Texas & Pacific railroad party in Fort Worth.
+On July 6, 1872 the Dallas Weekly Herald reported, via the Fort Worth Democrat, that a Colonel Forney had been in Colonel Thomas Scott’s Texas & Pacific railroad delegation in Fort Worth.
 Scott et al. told Fort Worth residents that the railroad would reach Fort Worth within two years.
 Scott had been named president of the T&P earlier in 1872.
 Of course, T&P would not reach Fort Worth until July 19, 1876.

 By age twenty-five Forney owned the Lancaster, Pennsylvania, Intelligencer, as reported by the Sudbury, Pennsylvania, American on January 29, 1842.

 By 1848 Forney was involved in the state Democratic Party in Pennsylvania.
 Clip is from the August 26, 1848, Clarksville Northern Standard.

 By 1853 Forney had served as chief clerk of the U.S. House of Representatives, as reported by the Texas State Gazette on October 1, 1853.
 He would later be secretary of the U.S. Senate.

 On August 5, 1870, the Galveston Tri-Weekly News reprinted a report in Pomeroy’s Democrat (New York) that tied Forney to John Wilkes Booth.
 The report alleged that Booth had killed President Lincoln five years earlier because Lincoln had reneged on a promise to Booth not to execute Booth’s friend John G. Beall.
 Forney allegedly had gone with Booth to ask Lincoln to intercede on behalf of Beall.